 3. Traditional Lenders Require Business Plans

 Banks and credit unions often require business plans for larger loans.
 On the surface, the idea of composing a business plan doesn’t sound too intimidating.
 All you have to do is explain what your business does, how you plan on using the borrowed funds, and what your investment will do for your business over the coming years, right?
 If only it were so simple.
-Answering these questions is just one small part of what is actually a 12-15 page proposal.
+Answering these questions is just one small part of what is a 12-15 page proposal.
 Composing a business plan could very well turn out to be the most tedious aspect of the entire application process.

 In addition to those three questions, your business plan must include an executive summary, market analysis, outline of organizational and management structure, marketing strategy, and more.
-The third item refers to the borrower’s track record as a manager, since banks tend to favor applicants with significant experience.
-You must also explain the current and projected state of your industry, target demographic, and biggest competitors.
+The third item refers to the borrower’s track record as a manager since banks tend to favor applicants with significant experience.
+You must also explain the current and projected state of your industry, target demographic, and most prominent competitors.
 As you can see, you have to do a lot more than describe why your cash flow is in good shape.

 Most alternative lenders, on the other hand, do not require business plans.
 You might not even have to disclose how you intend to use the money.